Skip to the main content.

 Lynx Software Technologies has collaborated closely with CoreAVI for many years.
 The most visible result of that partnership has been the panoramic cockpit display for the F-35 Joint Strike Fighter.
-During the span of this partnership, we have watched as CoreAVI has continued to build up a wealth of experience creating software drivers for a wide range of graphics technologies.
+During the span of this partnership, we watched CoreAVI build up a wealth of experience creating software drivers for a wide range of graphics technologies.

 Building safe and secure software systems is not the sole responsibility of either the hardware provider or the software provider; it is a combination of both.
 It is therefore essential for the software supplier to harness the advanced capabilities of modern hardware to both provide and to prove (for the purposes of system certification) the separation of applications deterministic system performance.
 For Lynx, this has involved working closely with Intel to leverage the resource director technologies present in newer Xeon and Atom class products.